linux-system-roles/postgresql/README.md

     auth_method: ident
 ```
 ### postgresql_server_conf
+The content of the `postgresql_server_conf` variable is
-Usage of `postgresql_server_conf` adds defined values at the end of postgresql.conf.
+added to the end of the `/var/lib/pgsql/data/postgresql.conf` file.
-So the default ones are overwritten.
+As a result, the default settings are overwritten.
 ```yaml
 postgresql_server_conf:
   ssl: on